-Counterparty Credit Risk ('CCR') risk arises from derivatives and SFTs.
+Counterparty Credit Risk ('CCR') risk arises from derivatives and Securities Financing Transactions ('SFTs').
 It is calculated in both the trading and non-trading books, and is the risk that a counterparty may default before settlement of the transaction.

-Three approaches may be used to calculate exposure values for CCR: CEM, standardised and IMM.
+Four approaches may be used to calculate exposure values for CCR: mark-to-market, original exposure, standardised and Internal Model Method ('IMM').
 Exposure values calculated under these approaches are used to determine RWAs.
-We use the CEM approach.
-Under the CEM, the EAD is calculated as current replacement cost plus regulatory add-ons.
+HSBC JOH uses the standardised approach.
+Under the mark-to-market approach, the EAD is calculated as current exposure plus regulatory add-ons.

 Add-on is the estimated amount relating to the potential future exposure.
-Total Notional amount multiplied by the CCF (subject to product type and remaining maturity)
+Total Notional amount multiplied by the CCF (subject to product type and remaining maturity).